Save This Recipe

 6. Breast Milk: Destroy Nutrients and Cause Hot Spots

-- Warm Water Bath: Submerge the bottle in a bowl of warm water or use a bottle warmer.
+- Warm Water Bath: Just place the bottle in a bowl of warm water or use a bottle warmer.
+It’s gentler and much, much safer.

 7. Seafood: The Smell and Bacteria Overpower